C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 incurred is full payment.

-for safety of common adventure; equity principle; developed separately
+safety of common adventure; equity principle; developed separately from marine

-from marine insurance.
-From Rhodian Law (900 B.C.), still exists
+insurance.
+From Rhodian Law (900 B.C.), still exists today “Let that

 3 Act must be reasonably made; prudent sacrifice or fair and reasonable